 Disable Trusted Mode

 Trusted mode is a built-in feature in Steam that works as an anti-cheat to stop players from cheating.
-But running third-party applications can lead to unwanted load to the CPU that can seriously lead to frames loss.
+However, running third-party applications can lead to unwanted load on the CPU that can seriously lead to frame loss.
 Turning it off for good can be useful.

 Verifying Integrity Of Game Files